Euricom/training-workshop-JS-Angular-2017Q2/slides/js-refresher.md

 car.start();        // output: Bmw started
 ```

-> The this reference in an arrow function is comming from outer scope
+> The this reference in an arrow function is coming from outer scope

 ----